What is hypospadias?

-Hypospadias is usually diagnosed during the physical examination of a newborn.
-A test that may be useful if severe hypospadias is suspected is an excretory urogram.
-This test uses X-rays to provide pictures of the urinary tract.
-It may be used to check for other congenital abnormalities of the kidneys or the tubes that carry urine from the kidneys to the bladder (ureters).
+Hypospadias is usually diagnosed during a physical examination.
+If severe hypospadias is suspected, an excretory urogram may be done.
+This test uses X-rays to look at the urinary tract.
+It may be used to check for other abnormalities or to check the tubes that carry urine from the kidneys to the bladder (ureters).

 How is hypospadias treated?

 Hypospadias is sometimes treated with surgery to correct the placement of the urethral opening, usually during the first year of life.
 There are several different types of surgery.
 These may include repositioning of the urethra, correcting the placement of the urethral opening in the head of the penis, and reconstructing the skin of the area around the urethral opening.
 The foreskin may be needed for surgical repair.
 So a baby with hypospadias should not be circumcised.

 Complications are more likely to occur in older children and adults.
 They can include bleeding, infection, narrowing of the urethra (stricture), and curvature of the penis.